 Of the 242 Republicans in the House, more than a third were elected in 2010.
 The historically large group of new faces gave Republican leaders an unprecedented opportunity to mold the future of their party.
 Leaders took advantage of the moment by giving bright thinkers and team players from the freshman class big chances on big committees.

 GOP leaders had every reason to believe that Black had come to Washington as a team player.

 Last year, she spread $15,000 of campaign funds among 15 Republican candidates.
 That’s on top of the more than $60,000 she and her husband donated to conservative PACs and the National Republican Congressional Committee.
 Today, she is one of only two freshmen on the Ways and Means Committee and the only freshman with an assignment to represent Ways and Means in the Budget Committee.

 House rules allow three members of the majority party on the Ways and Means Committee to also serve on the Budget Committee as one of their subcommittee assignments, according to a press release from the committee.
 Black shares the dual appointment with two of the most important Republicans in the House: Budget Committee Chairman Paul Ryan, R-Wis., and House Republican Policy Committee Chairman Tom Price, R-Ga.

-This article appears in the June 17, 2011, edition of National Journal Daily.
+This article appears in the June 17, 2011 edition of NJ Daily.